-Vitamin D has been plays a role in infections like tuberculosis and other no infectious like breast cancer, Vitamin D in conjunction with calcium and phosphorus, maintains healthy bones.
-High levels of vitamin D decrease the risk of autoimmune diseases, and in reducing the risk of rheumatoid arthritis remains equivocal.
+Vitamin D plays a role in infections also like tuberculosis and other infectious like breast cancer, Vitamin D in conjunction with calcium and phosphorus, maintains healthy bones.
+High levels of vitamin D decrease the risk of autoimmune diseases, and the risk of rheumatoid arthritis remains equivocal.

-Major immune system-mediated rheumatic conditions such as RA such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) $\,$ are due to a by low level of vitamin D which has an inverse correlation with the conditions [3-5].
+Major immune system-mediated rheumatic conditions such as RA such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE)

+are due to level of vitamin D which has an inverse correlation with the conditions [3-5].

 In Osteoporosis more bone is lost than replaced.
 This loss leads to fragile bones.
-Osteoporosis patients have lower level of vitamin D in in comparison to those without this condition [6].
-Increases Vitamin D level has been shown to prevent osteoporotic fractures.
-Currently, bone mineral density (BMD) is the biomarker for osteopenia and osteoporosis [7].
-With osteoporosis, vitamin D does not to rebuild lost bone density but can decrease rate of bone loss.
+Osteoporosis patients have lower level of vitamin D in comparison to those without this condition [6].
+Increased Vitamin D levels has been shown to prevent osteoporotic fractures.
+Currently, bone mineral density (BMD) is the biomarker for osteopenia and osteoporosis [7,8].
+Vitamin D does not rebuild lost bone density but only decrease rate of bone loss.

-Vitamin D, through its active metabolite 1,25(OH)2D3 controls both innate and adaptive immunity but suppressing the adaptive immunity [8,9].
-Vitamin D with its immunomodulatory and anti-inflammatory properties is useful in treating RA patients.
-Vitamin D inhibits Th1 cells and upregulates Th2 cells and thus can block autoimmunity [10,11].
+Vitamin D, through its active metabolite 1,25(OH)2D3 controls both innate and adaptive immunity but supresses the adaptive immunity [8,9].
+Vitamin D with its immunomodulatory and antiinflammatory properties is useful in treating RA patients.
+Vitamin D inhibits Th1 cells and upregulates Th2 cells and can block autoimmunity [10,11].

 Vitamin D-binding protein (DBP) is a multifunctional plasma protein with many essential functions.
 It transports vitamin D metabolites, controls bone development, and helps in the binding of fatty acids, sequestration of actin, and a range of less-defined roles in modulating immune and inflammatory responses [12].
-It transports vitamin D to liver, kidneys, bone, and other target tissues, and stores and increases the half- life of the circulating vitamin D metabolites.
-As such, Vitamin D metabolites are firmly and positively correlated with DBP levels in serum [13].
+It transports vitamin D to liver, kidneys, bone, and other target tissues and increases the half- life of the circulating vitamin D metabolites.
+As such, Vitamin D metabolites are firmly correlated with DBP levels in serum [13].